Multi-Marginal Flow Matching with Adversarially Learnt Interpolants: Method

 (The parametrisation \eqref{eq:ALIs} guarantees $G_\phi(x_0,x_1,t)=x_t$ for $t=0,1$, so \eqref{eq:match} holds automatically for $i\in\{1,K\}$.)
 In order to approximately enforce \eqref{eq:match}, we use an adversarial learning scheme.
 Let $D_\gamma(x_t, t)$ be a second neural network, tasked to discriminate between marginal samples, $x_t \sim q_t$, and the learnable interpolants in \eqref{eq:ALIs}.
 Optimising the min-max GAN objective \citep{goodfellow2014generative} for each $t_i$,

-is then equivalent to minimising the Jensen-Shannon divergence \cite{goodfellow2014generative} between $q_{t_i}$ and, in this case, $G_\phi(\cdot, \cdot, t_i)_\#\pi$.
+is then equivalent, under the assumption of an optimal discriminator, to minimising the Jensen-Shannon divergence \citep{goodfellow2014generative} between $q_{t_i}$ and, in this case, $G_\phi(\cdot, \cdot, t_i)_\#\pi$.
 Notably, our `generators' -- the interpolants -- are conditioned on scalar-valued time inputs, associated with the targeted $q_{t_i}$.
 While the noise in GANs typically comes from a fixed distribution, in \eqref{eq:minmax} the pair $(x_0,x_1)\sim\pi$ plays the role of `noise'.

 The solutions to the min-max problem in \eqref{eq:minmax} are not unique and can induce arbitrarily curved interpolants.
 To this end, we propose regularising terms, $L_\text{reg}(G_\phi; t)$, in the learning objective that guarantee unique interpolants.
 See \Cref{sec:regularisers} for explicit formulations of the proposed regularisers.
 In \Cref{alg:ali} we provide pseudocode for training ALIs.